Todalen

 Todalen is a village on the north shore of the Vinjefjorden in Aure Municipality in Møre og Romsdal county, Norway.
 It is located about 15 km south of the municipal center of Aure.
+It is well-known for its festival, Rock mot ras, based on an idea by Kristian Todal.

+History

-Until the beginning of the 19th century, it was a municipal center with a lensmann and council.
-Todal had a post office until 1956, a steamboat connection to the town of Kristiansund and primary school until 1968.
-It is now best known for its festival, Rock mot ras, based on an idea by Kristian Todal.
+Until the beginning of the 19th century, the village was a local center of government with a lensmann and thing.
+Todal had a post office until 1956.
+It also had a steamboat connection to the town of Kristiansund and primary school until 1968.